ruskinshi/Deident-ucsd/README.md

 ### Latest Version: De-ident 3.2.1 (January 2022)
 Version 3.2.1 has been updated to only write a CMR subfolder in the identified patient folder, and does not write the other subfolders (such as ECG, CATH) that were previously created during de-identification.
+Please note that the latest version have NOT been merged into main.
+To access the latest code, please go to branch > DeleteSubfolder.